Araz-m/OpenFAST-Automation-for-DLC-Simulations/README.md

 With this tool, you can Run: first a complete DLC with all the wind and hydroDyn files and in furthur steps a loop of different DLC simulations in openfast automatically

 A detailed *pdf manual* will be added as a guide
-# I am aware of that this script does not fully automate the process of simulation with openfast, but I believe it would be a great help
-# I hope future students/developres participate in it's developing to make the steps more comperhensible for everyone

 running each DLC seperately: